nikitakit/self-attentive-parser/README.md

 ### Using the Trained Models

-See the `run_test` function in `src/main.py` for an example of how a parser can be loaded from disk and used to parse sentences using the PyTorch codebase.
+See the `run_parse` function in `src/main.py` for an example of how a parser can be loaded from disk and used to parse sentences using the PyTorch codebase.

-The `export/export.py` file contains the code we used to convert our best parser to a TensorFlow graph (for use in the release version of the parser).
+The `export/export.py` file contains the code we used to convert our ELMo-based parser to a TensorFlow graph (for use in the release version of the parser).
+For our BERT-based parsers, consult `export/export_bert.py` instead.
 This exporting code hard-codes certain hyperparameter choices, so you will likely need to tweak it to export your own models.
-Exporting the model to TensorFlow allows it to be stored in a single file, including all ELMo weights.
-We also use TensorFlow's graph transforms to shrink the model size on disk with only a tiny impact on parsing accuracy: the compressed model obtains an F1-score of 95.07 on the test set, compared to 95.13 for the uncompressed model.
+Exporting the model to TensorFlow allows it to be stored in a single file, including all ELMo/BERT weights.
+We also use TensorFlow's graph transforms to shrink the model size on disk with only a tiny impact on parsing accuracy: the compressed ELMo model obtains an F1-score of 95.07 on the test set, compared to 95.13 for the uncompressed model.

 ## Reproducing Experiments

-The `EXPERIMENTS.md` file contains additional notes about the command-line arguments we used to perform the experiments reported in our paper.
-The current version of the code is sufficient to run all the commands listed in `EXPERIMENTS.md`.
+The code used for our ACL 2018 paper is tagged `acl2018` in git.
+The `EXPERIMENTS.md` file in that version of the code contains additional notes about the command-line arguments we used to perform the experiments reported in our ACL 2018 paper.

+The version of the code currently in this repository has added new features (such as BERT support and part-of-speech tag prediction), eliminated some of the less-performant parser variations (e.g. the CharConcat word representation), and has updated to a newer version of PyTorch.
+The `EXPERIMENTS.md` file now describes the commands used to train our best-performing single-system parser for each language that we evaluate on.

 ## Citation